 State law restricts who may receive audio copies of hearings and trials for some case types such as adoptions and juvenile cases.
 If you are requesting an audio copy from a restricted (confidential) case type, your request may be denied or you may be required to complete additional paperwork, show identification and pick up the copies in person.

 .
-Follow the directions for downloading FTR Player from the FTR website.
+Follow the directions for downloading FTR Player form the FTR website.
 Court staff cannot assist you if you encounter problems with downloading the FTR Player.
-If you encounter technical difficulties with the FTR Player, you will need to contact technical support at FTR.
+If you encounter technical difficulties with the FTR Player, you will need to contact technical support for FTR.

 In addition to the audio recording, you may request a copy of the audio log, which is a general time-stamped index of the recorded hearing or trial that lists major events during the hearing, such as when a witness begins testimony or when an objection is made.
 For hearings originally recorded on VHS or cassette, the log is only available on paper.
-For hearings originally recorded using FTR, the audio log is provided in HTML format on the CD-R.
+For hearings originally recorded using FTR, the audio log is provided in HTML format along with the audio files.

 To request copies online